Reference

 | Lessor | The party that owns the equipment and leases it to the lessee. |

-| Lessee | The party that uses the equipment and makes lease payments to the lessor. |
+| Lessee (Company Name) (end user) | The party that uses the equipment and makes lease payments to the lessor. |

 | Obligor | The party legally responsible for repayment on a loan or lease. |

-| Guarantor | A party (personal or corporate) that guarantees the obligor's performance. |
+| Corporate Guarantor | A business entity that guarantees the obligor's performance. |

 | Vendor | The equipment seller or manufacturer; often the originating partner in vendor finance programs. |